Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-YzLyQJ97JQ4.md

 ### Transcript

-> triangle foundations that make me so happy check out satisfactory questions on satisfactorygame.com i'm sure that's been suggested before if you find it, give it an up vote
+> triangle foundations that make me so happy check out satisfactory questions on satisfactorygame.com I'm sure that's been suggested before if you find it, give it an up vote